edgedb/easy-edgedb/README.md

 std::round(value: decimal, d: int64) -> decimal
 ```

-The `d: int64` part is the number of decimal places we want to give it.
+That signature has an extra `d: int64` part for the number of decimal places we want to give it.

 All together, it looks like this: